ildyria/Arimaa/README.md

 1. Start thinking about the **conception report**, *plan & task repartition* (Soft line : **Frebruary 2nd**)
 2. What to do with CAF (Who works on it ?)
 3. Presentation of the current implementation of the MCTS with connect4 and current optimisations made and yet to be done.
-4. Opendoors on the 31st of January : who will be there, what will be presented ?
+4. Opengates on the 31st of January : who will be there, what will be presented ?
 5. GUI for connect4, define the API functions.
 6. Start thinking about the HTML page
+7. MCTS:  memory issue.
-7. Anything else ?
+8. Anything else ?

 ##Information :
 - to do...